Go Beyond Earth: Understanding Human Actions and Scenes in Microgravity Environments: Introduction

 \section{Introduction}

 Yuri Gagarin’s historic flight in 1961 marked the beginning of human space exploration.
 Since then, significant milestones have been achieved, including crewed lunar landings, the continuous operation of the International Space Station (ISS) for over $25$ years, and the participation of more than $650$ individuals in space missions \cite{scientificamericanEveryoneEver}.
 With numerous planned crewed missions in the near future, the frequency and complexity of human activities in space are expected to increase substantially.
 In this context, ensuring the safety, enhancing the operational efficiency of space missions, and safeguarding the health and well-being of astronauts are of paramount importance.
 With the rapid advancement of artificial intelligence, the integration of robotic systems aboard spacecraft is anticipated in the near future.
 These systems will assist astronauts in routine and mission-critical tasks.
 Consequently, there is a growing demand for the development of deep learning-based scene understanding and action recognition methods tailored specifically for the unique challenges posed by the microgravity environment.

-Human action recognition~\cite{wang2023videomae,feichtenhofer2020x3d,feichtenhofer2019slowfast}, scenario captioning~\cite{chen2024sharegpt4video}, and Visual Question Answering (VQA)~\cite{hu2023promptcap} are essential for intelligent human-robot collaboration, particularly in space, where precise perception and understanding of astronauts’ actions and their surrounding context are crucial for ensuring operational safety, efficiency, and autonomous assistance under constrained conditions.
+Human action recognition~\cite{wang2023videomae,feichtenhofer2020x3d,feichtenhofer2019slowfast,fu2019embodied}, video captioning~\cite{chen2024sharegpt4video}, and Visual Question Answering (VQA)~\cite{hu2023promptcap} are essential for intelligent human-robot collaboration, particularly in space, where precise perception and understanding of astronauts’ actions and their surrounding context are crucial for ensuring operational safety, efficiency, and autonomous assistance under constrained conditions.
 This capability is crucial for ensuring mission efficiency, enhancing astronaut safety, and providing autonomous assistance in the confined and complex conditions of space habitats.
 Numerous human action recognition datasets and video caption datasets have been developed, playing an important role in various research areas within computer vision and in industrial applications~\cite{mca28020061,Pareek2021,jimaging6060046,le2022comprehensive}.
+However, most of the existing datasets for video captioning and action recognition are recorded on Earth without microgravity settings, \eg, Kinetics400~\cite{kay2017kinetics}, AVA~\cite{gu2018ava}, FineGym~\cite{shao2020finegym}, EgoCross~\cite{li2025egocross}, and ActivityNet Captions~\cite{chen2019activitynet}.